Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: The criterion

 \end{enumerate} For each $1\leq i\leq k$, we let Our goal is to find an element $\gamma\in H$ such that $J\cdot \gamma\cap J=\emptyset$.
 We proceed by induction on $k$, the case $k = 1$ being contained in Proposition \ref{prop:locc}.
 Let $x$ be the right endpoint of the interval $J_k$.
 Since the action of $H$ on $I_k$ does not admit a global fixed point, there is an element $g\in H$ such that $x<inf(J_k\cdot g)$.
 We apply the inductive hypothesis to the intervals

 to obtain an element $f\in H$ such that $(L\cdot f)\cap L=\emptyset$.
 This also implies that $(L\cdot f^{-1})\cap L=\emptyset$.
 Let $f_1\in \{f,f^{-1}\}$ be the element such that $x\cdot f_1\geq x$.
 Then the element $\gamma=gf_1$ satisfies that $J\cdot \gamma\cap J=\emptyset$.
-We conclude that $[\Gamma,\Gamma^{\gamma}]=id$. \end{proof}
+We conclude that $[\Gamma,\Gamma^{\gamma}]=\id$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm: homologicalVNDay}] In \cite{LodhaMoore}, the second author and Justin Moore constructed a finitely presented nonamenable group of piecewise projective homeomorphisms of the real line, denoted by $G_0$.
+In \cite{LodhaMoore}, the second author and Justin Moore constructed a finitely presented nonamenable group of piecewise projective homeomorphisms of the real line, denoted by $G_0$.
 In \cite{Lodha}, it was demonstrated that the group $G_0$ is of type $F_{\infty}$.
-It follows from a direct application of Theorem \ref{thm:PLPP} that $\HH^2_b(H)=0$ for every subgroup $H \leq G_0$. \end{proof}
+It follows from a direct application of Theorem \ref{thm:PLPP} that $\HH^2_b(H)=0$ for every subgroup $H \leq G_0$.
+This gives a negative answer to the homological von Neumann--Day problem posed by Calegari in \cite{scl_pl}, and mentioned in the introduction.